13 January 2020

 As patents and trademarks are registered IP rights, and can have a high value, a mortgage should be taken over these.
 Equally, lenders seeking to take security over unregistered IP of commercial value (for example, copyright in the computer programmes developed by an IT company) should do so by way of a legal mortgage.

 General charging wording in a security document will usually be enough to cover IP where security is taken over a number of assets of the borrower, which will include the IP.
-The usual wording includes a charge over present and future IP rights in respect of the portfolio of the borrower's IP rights.
+The usual wording includes a charge over present and future IP rights concerning the portfolio of the borrower's IP rights.

 If the borrower's IP is the main or only asset over which security is taken, any charging provisions should be revised so they are specific to the IP that security is being taken over.
 The same applies to the warranties and representations in the security documentation e.g. covenants requiring the borrower to maintain the IP, and a warranty that no other parties have any claims over or security interests in the IP.